 Image courtesy Samantha Brooke /Instagram (@samanthabrookephoto)

 Anytime you push the reset button, you can bring new energy into your life.
-If you’re like many of us, 2020 has left much to be desired.
-So shift the script by starting 2021 off on fresh footing with healthy and fun choices in this great place we call home.
+So let's start 2023 off on fresh footing with healthy and fun choices in this great place we call home.
 Be sure to tag us on social in your adventures using #FXVA or @VisitFairfax.